 Cowling adds that he believes testing will be critical, but there will still be a need for social distancing, to an extent, even in June or July.

-Have we already hit a second wave?
+Have we already hit a second wave of coronavirus?

 According to Kent Sepkowitz, an infectious disease specialist for Memorial Sloan Kettering Cancer Center, the U.S. has technically already passed a second wave and is now actually on its fourth wave.